Car linked to Texas cold case tests positive for 'possible presence of blood,' sheriff says

 "Further testing is being conducted at this time," the sheriff's office said.
 "The full details will not be released in order to protect the integrity of the investigation."

-The Pontiac sedan was recovered in Dallas in April, and officials hoped the vehicle would help solve the case of Rachel Cooke, who vanished 16 years ago.
+The Pontiac sports car was recovered in Dallas in April, and officials hoped the vehicle would help solve the case of Rachel Cooke, who vanished 16 years ago.

 "This is one piece of evidence that may or may not break the case," Sheriff Robert Chody told FOX7 at the time.
 "But let me also be clear that this is a significant piece of evidence from our cold case unit that they located.
 Regardless of the outcome there is a lot of work to be accomplished."